Image is everything.

 In a culture of 33-character tweets, instagram photos, and 30-second news stories, creating marketable images is paramount.
 The formula is simple; stage an inspiring photo, broadcast the image to the world, move on, and repeat.

 In 2015, a 4-year old boy named Gavin King was diagnosed with a form of brain cancer called medulloblastoma.
 He endured months of chemotherapy, radiation, and other treatments.
 In October of that year, ‘Coaches vs. Cancer’ and ‘ProCure’ collaborated to give children like Gavin an experience to create joy and hope for those who had gone through so much suffering.
 After the Oklahoma State vs. Kansas State game, children like Gavin would be pared with an Oklahoma State player for a ceremony.
+The day would be a blessing to the children and provide them with a joyful memory that they would never forget!

 Of course, there would also be the photo-op.